Employer of Record

 Legislated Leaves

 Employees are entitled to statutory paid annual leave and additional leave based on age and specific conditions.
-Additional paid leave is also provided for parental responsibilities and bereavement.
+Additional paid leave is also provided for parental responsibilities and certain other situations defined by law.

 Healthcare Benefits